readthedocs/ethicalads.io/content/pages/publishers.md

-Title: Earn Money with Ethical Advertising
+Title: Publisher: Earn money on your developer content
 slug: publishers
-description: Earn money with your developer-focused site without compromising the privacy of your visitors.
-Become a publisher: worry about your content and we'll make you money.
+description: Earn money with your developer-focused site with the most private ad network.
+You focus on creating a great site, and we'll make it sustainable.
 template: ea/publishers